Watts-Lab/task-mapping/tasks/Space Fortress.md

 - Participants are scored on how quickly and accurately they destroy the mines, and are either kept on for the experiment or dismissed based on their best score of three, two minute aiming drills.
 Training and Testing:
 - Participants are scheduled to participate in 10 one hour training sessions, spread over two consecutive weeks(five days a week, for two weeks).
-- During practice periods participants were subjected to different training protocols (based on the description of the experiment being ran, for example in Arthur et al(1995) there were five different training protocols, LIST THEM HERE).
+- During practice periods participants were subjected to different training protocols.
+  - Based on the description of the experiment being ran, for example in Arthur et al(1995) there were five different training protocols.
+        - Individual: one participant controls everything.
+        - AIM-Dyad: one participant controls the joystick(pilot/gunner) while the other controls response tasks(mine/missile manager).
+        - Dyad-Player: paired with a Dyad-Observer, the Dyad-Player controlled the joystick, but not the response tasks, this allowed them to better focus on their tasks.
+        - Dyad-Observer: simply watched the Dyad-Player, did not communicate with their partner, just watched and learned from their partners mistakes.
+        - Test-Only Dyad: These subjects were given a partner, but did not train on the space fortress game, rather they trained on a hand held game (Road Race by Tiger Electronics Inc., 1991).
 - Once the training period was over there is a testing phase, where participants completed two, three-minute test games and two, three-minute rest periods.
 All test games were played individually, regardless of training protocol followed.

 ## Roles